Taforalt: Ancient DNA

-A study in 2025 by researchers from the Max Planck Institute for Evolutionary Anthropology in Leipzig sequenced two individuals from Takarkori (7,000 YBP), and discovered that most of their ancestry was from an unknown ancestral North African lineage, related to the African admixture component found in Iberomaurusians.
-However, in contrast to the Iberomaurusian Taforalt remains who showed roughly half as many Neanderthal variants and ancestry as Eurasians (and are modeled as roughly half Western Eurasian in ancestry), Takarkori samples had much less admixture from Neanderthals, but more than contemporary Sub-Saharan Africans.
-The study concluded that the Takarkori people represented/mostly derive from an extinct population native to North Africa that diverged there before the Out-of-Africa migration that gave rise to Eurasians, but never left Africa and became mostly isolated (both from sub-Saharan African and Eurasian groups).
-The Tarkakori people were modeled as deriving 93% of their ancestry from this unknown African group and 7% from a Natufian-like population from the Middle East.
-The study also suggests "that the Taforalt ancestry is composed of a 60% contribution from a Natufian-like Levantine population, with the remaining 40% derived from a Takarkori-like ancestral North African population".
-According to the study, the Takarkori people were distinct, both from contemporary sub-Saharan Africans and from non-Africans/Eurasians, and had "only a minor component of non-African ancestry" but did "not carry sub-Saharan African ancestry, suggesting that, contrary to previous interpretations, the Green Sahara was not a corridor connecting Northern and sub-Saharan Africa."
+A 2025 study published in Nature by researchers from the Max Planck Institute for Evolutionary Anthropology in Leipzig sequenced two 7,000-year-old mummies from Libya's Takarkori rock shelter, and discovered that most of their ancestry was from a previously unknown, long-isolated ancestral North African lineage, related to the non Eurasian admixture component found in Iberomaurusians.
+The Tarkakori people were modeled as 93% from an unknown indigenous North African lineage that diverged prior to Out-of-Africa migration that gave rise to Eurasians, but never left Africa and became mostly isolated (both from sub-Saharan African and Eurasian groups), plus 7% from a Natufian-like population from the Middle East, and consequently, the Taforalt (Iberomaurusian) ancestry was modelled as a mix of 60% Natufian-like and 40% Takarkori-like ancestral North African components.
+This ancient North African population was genetically distinct from both modern sub-Saharan Africans and Eurasians, and had "only a minor component of non-African ancestry," but "had no sub-Saharan ancestry, suggesting that, contrary to previous interpretations, the Green Sahara was not a corridor connecting North and sub-Saharan Africa".
+Instead, their deep lineage shared closer ancient affinities to early Upper Paleolithic individuals like Zlatý kůň, who serve as a proxy for deep, pre-divergence Out-of-Africa ancestries.
+The Takarkori individuals also possessed a very small fraction of Neandertal DNA—roughly ten times less than Eurasians, but slightly more than contemporary sub-Saharan African populations.